nosco/hx/docs/how-to.md

 However, many React libraries still use HoC to provide things like context values and sharing logic.

-Using HoC is easy in hx.
+Using HoC is straight forward in hx.
 Below is an example:

 ```clojure
 (ns my-app.feature